 The intended outcomes agreed in this plan set the key priorities for our council.
-The Well-being of Future Generations (Wales) Act 2015 aims to help create a Wales that we all want to live in, now and in the future.
+The Well-being of Future Generations (Wales) Act 2015 and aims to help create a Wales that we all want to live in, now and in the future.
 To give current and future generations a good quality of life we need to think about the long term impact of the decisions we make.
 Our council has set its Well-being Objectives and they are central to this plan because they form part of our council's vision for the future.

 This plan should not be viewed in isolation.
-It makes up part of the strategic planning map or 'golden thread' that integrates the plans and strategies of our council, which can be seen in the diagram.
-Our council is not alone in providing services to the people of Newport and works in partnership with other agencies to continue developing a collaborative, integrated approach to service provision

-This corporate plan sets the vision and direction for our council and sits below the Well-being Plan which is agreed in collaboration with partners.
+It makes up part of the strategic planning map or 'golden thread' that integrates the plans and strategies of our council.
+The corporate plan sets the vision and direction for our council and sits below the Well-being Plan which is agreed in collaboration with partners.
 The strategic direction flows down from the corporate plan; the actions to deliver the vision flow up from individuals whose every day work contributes to the performance and delivery of the vision.